zlosynth/zlosynth.github.io/src/kanban.md

 > *Topic: Rust*
 >
 > Before I dive into embedded and start designing a box, it would make sense to
 > first try the concept virtually.
-Let's implement simple Max-line UI to control
+Let's implement simple Max-like (or Pd-like)
-> and patch noise sources.
+> UI to control and patch noise sources.
+> [Condor](https://github.com/PistonDevelopers/conrod) seems to be a good
+> library to draw such a free-form UI.

 > **Buy STM32 Discovery board**
 >